elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

   * If `Stream.async` is introducing new processes, how can we guarantee those processes are supervised?

-  * Since we are exchanging messages between stages, how can we do so with back-pressure?
+  * Since we are exchanging messages between processes, how can we do so with back-pressure?
+After all, if one process cannot process data as fast as it receives them, we want to slow down the processes sending the data so we guarantee the slowest process does not get overflown with messages

 We have jumped through different abstractions trying to answer those questions until we have finally settled on GenStage.